The University of Texas at

 Homeworks

-Homeworks are to be turned in at the beginning of the class when they are due.
+Homeworks are to be turned in at the beginning of the class when they are due, otherwise are counted as late.

-homeworks will be accepted.
-You are allowed to drop one (1) homework.
+You are allowed to drop two (2) homeworks.

 Solutions